kubedb/docs/docs/guides/mariadb/restart/restart.md

 - The `spec.apply` field determines whether the operation should always be applied (Always) or only when there are changes (IfReady).

 > Note: The method of restarting the standalone & cluster mode db is exactly same as above.
-All you need, is to specify the corresponding Postgres name in `spec.databaseRef.name` section.
+All you need, is to specify the corresponding MairiDB name in `spec.databaseRef.name` section.

-Let's create the `PostgresOpsRequest` CR we have shown above,
+Let's create the `MariaDBOpsRequest` CR we have shown above,

 ```bash